kellyzen/Authoring-System/README.md

 - The system's database, named studiodb, was developed using MySQL version 5.0.37 through the XAMPP server.

-- The Database folder contains the studiodb.sql file, which is used for the system's database.

-- The Dev folder contains all the necessary .js and .php files required to operate the system.
-These files are further organized into seven subfolders (Login, Signup, ForgotPassword, Dashboard, Topic, Profile, Theme).
-Each of these subfolders is responsible for specific functions within the system.
-Dev folder contains crucial system files such as: config.php for establishing the database connection, head.php for initialization, navbar.php for navigation, and session.php for login verification.

 - The following languages were used in the development of this project:

 	- HTML for content markup